nkennebeck/bedbugs/README.md

   These steps update the Gemfile and get the database into a known state.

-  Next, you will have to register for a free Google API key
+  Next, you will have to register for a free Google API key.

   Go to:

    https://developers.google.com/maps/documentation/geocoding/get-api-key.

-  Register for a generic, unrestricted API key
+  Register for a generic, unrestricted API key.

   Open the file config/initializers/geokit_config.rb, and add your API key onto line 31 that currently reads